badaix/snapcast/doc/configuration.md

 Each `jack` stream creates a separate connection to a jack server and registers as many input ports as there are audio channels in this stream (according to `sampleformat`).
-The timing information is taken from the Jack server, so all streams connected to the same Jack server should play perfectly in sync.

 You can use `autoconnect` to automatically connect this streams input ports with Jack output ports.
 The parameter takes a regular expression and matches against the whole Jack port name (including client name).
-For example, if you have a Jack client named "system" with four output ports ("playback_1", "playback_2", ...) and you want each output as a separate SnapCast stream, you could either autoconnect to the exact ports, or you use a autoconnect search term that returns all ports and use `autoconnect_skip` to pick the right one:
+For example, if you have a Jack client named "system" with four output ports ("playback_1", "playback_2", ...) and you want each output as a separate SnapCast stream, you could either autoconnect to the exact ports, or you use an `autoconnect` search term that returns all ports and use `autoconnect_skip` to pick the right one:

 ```
 jack:///?name=Channel1&sampleformat=48000:16:1&autoconnect=system:playback_